nxp-appcodehub/ap-ml-state-monitor/ml_state_monitor/mcu_app/frdmk66f/readme.txt

 On FRDM-STBC-AGM01 sensor shield board:
 I2C Mode: The example uses I2C1 so the Pins 2-3 of Jumpers J6 and J7 on FRDM-STBC-AGM01 should be connected.
 --------------------------------------
-On MIMXRT1170-EVK:
+On FRDM-K66F:
-Optional - plug the FRMD-STBC-AGM01 kit to the Arduino connector (J9, J10, J25, J26)
+Optional - plug the FRMD-STBC-AGM01 kit to the Arduino connector (J1, J2, J3, J4)
-Optional - plug the Arduino ProtoShield + DC Fan to the Arduino connector Optional - weld R136 (0 ohm) for GPIO SD card detection and change the BOARD_SDMMC_SD_CD_TYPE to kSD_DetectCardByGpioCD in board\sdmmc_config.h
-Optional - insert an SD card into the socket (J15) Optional - power the DC Fan
+Optional - plug the Arduino ProtoShield + DC Fan to the Arduino connector Optional - insert an SD card into the socket (J15) Optional - power the DC Fan
-Put jumper SW5 to 3-2 position

 Prepare the Demo
 ================
-1. Connect a USB cable between the host PC and the OpenSDA USB port on the target board.
+1. Connect a USB cable between the host PC and the OpenSDA USB port (J26) on the target board.
 2. Open a serial terminal with the following settings:
     - 115200 baud rate
     - 8 data bits